DTJF/nettobac/src/doc/_2_Preparation.md

 button on the \Proj website, and use your local Zip software to unpack the archive.
 Then change to the newly created folder.

+\note Zip files always contain the latest development version.
+You
+      cannot switch to a certain point in the history.

 # Build the examples  {#SecExecutable}

-Find the \Proj source files in folder `src/bas`.
-The code is ready to get used in your project, just #`INCLUDE` file `nettobac.bas` (and also `nettobac_http.bas` if you want to utilities for http protocol).

-Check the source code in the examples to get inspirations.
-Or compile the examples to see the code working, either by
+The best way to get familar with the \Proj features is to check the examples source code and to compile and run them, in order to see the code working.
+This can be done either

-- using the CMake build scripts, or
+- by using the CMake build scripts, or
-- direct compiling by calling the FB compiler in the src folder.
+- by direct compiling (calling the FB compiler in the src folder).

 ## CMake build  {#SecExe_CMakeBuild}